Demo: Create Customized Installations Using Monitoring

 We are going to use installation monitoring, so select the corresponding option and press the Next button to proceed Pic 1.

-We need to monitor not only the Firefox installation but also the post-install customization, so we cannot use the automatic monitoring start and stop functions provided by EMCO MSI Package Builder by default.
-As you learned in the Overview of MSI Creation Methods chapter, we need to use Advanced Monitoring to start and stop monitoring manually, so select the corresponding option and press the Next button Pic 2.
+We need to monitor not only the Firefox installation but also the post-install customization, so we cannot rely on automatic monitoring stopping, that is provided by EMCO MSI Package Builder for installations repackaging.
+As you learned in the Overview of MSI Creation Methods chapter, we need to use Capture System Changes to stop monitoring manually, so select the corresponding option and press the Next button Pic 2.

 When you use monitoring, you need to follow the repackaging best practices to get accurate repackaging results.
 Review the recommendations displayed by the wizard, make sure that you perform repackaging in a clean environment and follow other best practices, and then press the Next button.
 You can learn more about this topic in the Overview of Repackaging Best Practices chapter.